 Vinyl fence is made from polyvinyl chloride.
 A type of plastic known as PVC.
-Two types of PVC are used for fences.
+Two types of PVC are used for vinyl fencing.
 Virgin and Recycled.

 Virgin PVC uses the highest quality materials, as a result, it is the most pure.
 Recycled PVC uses cutoffs and scraps from anything PVC and recycles them, offering pretty much the same product at lower prices.

 Recycled PVC for vinyl fence had problems with color years ago.
-White vinyl fences using recycled PVC sometimes turned yellow.
+White vinyl fencing using recycled PVC sometimes turned yellow.
 However, the process of recycling vinyl has improved.

-As a result, many manufactures use both in their product lines.
+As a result, many vinyl fence manufactures use both in their product lines.
 A process of covering recycled PVC components with a coating of virgin PVC has been perfected.

 To tell if vinyl fence components are virgin or recycled, look inside.
 Virgin PVC will be one solid color.
 Recycled PVC will have one color for the core and another for the outside coating.

 Vinyl fence has many advantages over a wood fence.
 They don’t need to be stained or painted, for example.
-Likewise, they can never rot or rust.
-Even better, they don’t warp or twist like wood fences.
+Likewise, a vinyl fence can never rot or rust.
+Even better, they parts of a vinyl fence don’t warp or twist like wood fences.

-Combine that with most manufacturers offering a lifetime warranty and you have all the makings of an awesome, reliable fence.
+Combine that with most manufacturers offering a limited lifetime warranty and you have all the makings the highest quality and most reliable fence.

-Most vinyl fences look the same on both sides.
+Most vinyl fencing looks the same on both sides.
 As a result, you won’t have to give your neighbor the better looking side like you do with wood fences.

 Vinyl fences are easier to construct compared to wood fences.
 Therefore, making them appealing for the do it yourselfers.
-Vinyl fences come in many styles that are difficult to build out of wood.
+Vinyl fencing come in many styles that are difficult to build out of wood.

 They don’t require toxic or harmful chemicals to maintain, therefore are safe around pets and children.
-All of these are reasons why people choose vinyl over wood.
+All of these are reasons why people choose vinyl over wood fence.

 Styles of Vinyl Fence

-Vinyl fence has more styles than any other type of fence on the market.
-Not knowing where to start can make choosing the right one difficult.
+Vinyl fencing has more styles than any other type of fence on the market.
+Not knowing where to start can make choosing the right vinyl fence difficult.
 However, we can classify the styles into four main categories.

-Picket fence, semi private fence, privacy fence and post and rail fence.
+Vinyl picket fence, vinyl semi private fence, vinyl privacy fence and vinyl post and rail fence.
 Within those categories are countless sub categories.

-Knowing what the purpose of your fence is will help to narrow down your choices.
+Knowing what the purpose of your vinyl fencing will help to narrow down your choices.
 Let’s take a look at each style of vinyl fence and what their uses are.